Getting the ‘57 beetle back on the road in 2024

 Thx, I’m going to inspect the cooling tin pieces that surround the cylinder heads to see what I need to do to clean them up.
 I might break down and send them out to be blasted and then I’ll do a quick paint job.
 I was looking at the engine this evening.
 I think I’ll move it from the basement to the garage soon.
 I don’t expect I’ll start working on it until the end of the winter though because of the Supra motor swap.

 Prior to taking in the engine tin for cleaning and Powdercoating I assembled the bits to make sure I wasn’t missing anything.
 Here’s that the cooling tins look like.
 There’s a belt driven fan on the back side of the generator.
 Basically sucks in air and blows it around the cylinders.
 Inside the rectangular vents are cable operated doors.
 When no heat in the car is needed, these doors remain open.
-If you want heat you close these doors and a combination of engine air and exhaust manifold air is sent through channels in the rocket panels to heat the cabin.
+If you want heat you close these doors and a combination of engine air and exhaust manifold air is sent through channels in the rocker panels to heat the cabin.
 Nice in theory but I understand it’s quite inefficient.
 Since the car will be driven in summer only, I’m thinking about deleting the doors for the heating system.

 The air cooling system for the engine is quite simple too.
 Whatever air gets sucked into the housing should blow by the cylinders however there’s a deflector in the fan air intake than can restrict the opening for the fan = engine warms up quicker.
 This deflector is actuated by a brass bellows that expands when heated and an attached linked move the deflector.
 More primitive technology.